AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Above SS2 Build</p>

 !!! note
-    Updated 6.2.
+    Updated 6.3.
 This is the strongest build that FR has available to her, which in turn also makes her become one of the strongest ER valks to clear with.

-> Boss to be Chosen: Husk, then Elysia (for booling her), Vill-V or Aponia
+> Boss to be Chosen: Husk Mysticism, then Elysia (for booling her), Vill-V or Aponia

 !!! note
     Your preference!
 Pick whichever you want to booli!